-The Indo-Gothic architecture of the cathedral is an English architectural style that is designed to suit the climate of India.
-The seventeenth-century church was constructed to cater to the growing European community in Kolkata.
+The Indo-Gothic architecture of the cathedral is an English architectural style that was designed to suit the climate of India.
+The nineteenth-century church was constructed to cater to the growing European community in Kolkata.
 The Gothic Revival style of the church includes pointed-arched stained glass windows and a 201 feet central spire same as the UK’s Canterbury Cathedral.

 The interior of the cathedral has breathtaking art forms and memorabilia.
 The church complex also houses a library which has books and manuscripts donated by Bishop Wilson, W. Gordon and the Calcutta Bible Society.
 There is also a marble statue of Bishop Wilson inside the library.

 The Cathedral Sits On Kolkata’s ‘Island Of Attractions’

 St. Paul’s Cathedral on the Cathedral Road stands on Kolkata’s ‘island of attractions’, along with Nandan, Mohor Kunjo, Birla Planetarium, Victoria Memorial, Rabindra Sadan and the Academy of Fine Arts.
 All these outstanding spots are situated in proximity to one another.

 A noteworthy aspect about this stretch is that one will get all kinds of Kolkata street foods here, from phuchka, alu kabli and churmur to momo, jhal muri, ghoti gorom and worth mentioning kadak chai.
 Inside and around the Nandan premises, one can also shop for traditional hand-made jewellery, Bengali-quoted t-shirts and loads more.